gdcc/python-dvuploader/README.md

 ## Getting started

-To get started with DVUploader, you can install it via pip
+To get started with DVUploader, you can install it via PyPI

 ```bash
 python3 -m pip install dvuploader